In reviewPrivate betaOwner: Desmond

 It is designed for live private-beta conversations, not as a buyer-facing document to send as-is.

-Competitive positioning in this draft was refreshed against current market pages on 2026-04-18.
+Competitive positioning in this draft was last refreshed against market pages on 2026-04-18.
+Revalidate competitor claims before approving this for August 2026 sales use.

 Why these questions will come up